Sultan Khan (chess player): Later life

 Miss Fatima, also a servant of Sir Umar, had won the British Ladies Championship in 1933 by a remarkable three-point margin, scoring ten wins, one draw, and no losses.
 She said that Sultan Khan, upon his return to India, felt as though he had been freed from prison.
 In the damp English climate, he had been continually afflicted with malaria, colds, influenza, and throat infections, often arriving to play with his neck swathed in bandages.
 Sir Umar died in 1944.
 Sultan Khan lived for the rest of his life with his family in Sargodha.
 Ather Sultan, his eldest son, recalled that he would not coach his children at chess, telling them that they should do something more useful with their lives.

 Sultan Khan died of tuberculosis in Sargodha, Pakistan (the same district where he had been born) on 25 April 1966.
 Sultan Khan's son Ather Sultan is a graduate of the London School of Economics and retired as an Inspector General of Police from the Government of Pakistan.
 His granddaughter, Atiyab Sultan, holds a doctorate from the University of Cambridge.

+Legacy

+Sultan Khan was the first person of color to achieve success in the chess world at the highest level.
+His story has been distorted and mythologized in many popular accounts of his life and career.
+Some of these accounts describe him as something of an idiot savant, an illiterate servant with a miraculous gift for chess, such as British Grandmaster Daniel King's 2020 biography Sultan Khan: The Indian Servant who became Chess Champion of the British Empire.

+Members of Sultan Khan's family have endeavored to correct these misconceptions.
+Sultan Khan's granddaughter Atiyab Sultan clarified three issues with King's book in a blog post on the online platform Chess.com, explaining that Sultan Khan held a Pakistani identity, not Indian; that he came from a respected and influential family; and that he was not illiterate or menial.
+In this blog post, she writes, "It can be tempting for a certain class of writers to cast achievements of people of colour as extraordinary and miraculous and so they seek to dehumanize them as illiterate savages defying gravity, because the truth that they could succeed purely on merit is too hard to bear."

+Sultan Khan's son and granddaughter have collaborated to write their own version of his biography, Endgame of Empire: Sultan Khan, Asia's First Grandmaster.
+The book takes Sultan Khan's life in the context of British colonialism and includes the first detailed account of his life before and after his chess career.
+It is being published by Fordham University Press and is set to release on 09 March 2026.